Borrowing limits at Singapore's libraries to be permanently raised

 Senior Minister of State for Communications and Information Sim Ann says this is in addition to the raised eBook loan quota from eight to 16.

-SINGAPORE: People who visit the libraries in Singapore: National Library Board (NLB) members will be able to borrow up to 16 physical items permanently from April this year.
+SINGAPORE: National Library Board (NLB) members will be able to borrow up to 16 physical items from April this year.

 Senior Minister of State for Communications and Information Sim Ann said in her Committee of Supply debate speech on Monday (Mar 4) that for many years, NLB has doubled the loan quota of physical items to coincide with the school holidays.